SIMIOS-TCC/sensor-tag/AP_central_RxUart/README.md

 Example Usage
 -------------
 Run the example.
-Board_PIN_LED1 will toggle every 100 ms indicating a packet has been transmitted.
-This will happen 10 times.
-The 11th transmission will then be aborted, toggling Board_PIN_LED2.
-This cycle will continue.
+Board_PIN_LED2 will toggle indicating a packet has been received.
+Board_PIN_LED1 will toggle indicating an abort, which is expected to happen if a packet is not received within 300 ms of the RX being scheduled.
+Board_PIN_LED1 and Board_PIN_LED2 indicates an error (not expected to happen under normal conditions, but may occur if there is some interference).

-Before running this application you should first start the rfEasyLinkRx on a second board to see that the transmitted packets are received.
+After running this application you should start the rfEasyLinkTx on a second board to transmit packets.
+Until the rfEasyLinkTx has been started the receiver will be continuously RX.

 Application Design Details
 --------------------------
-This example shows how to use the EasyLink API to access the RF driver, set the frequency and transmit packets.
-The RFEASYLINKTX_ASYNC define is used to select between the Blocking or Async TX API.

-The rfEasyLinkTx example will transmit a packet every 10 ms for 10 packets, if RFEASYLINKTX_ASYNC is defined (as it is by default) then the 11th TX will be scheduled, but will be aborted.
-This is to show an example of aborting a TX.
-LED2 will toggle when a TX abort happens.
-Board_PIN_LED1 and Board_PIN_LED2 indicates an error (not expected to happen).
-The TX/abort cycle will repeat indefinitely.
+This example shows how to use the EasyLink API to access the RF drive, set the frequency and receive packets.
+The board will blink LED2 when a packet has been received.
+When a second board is running rfEasyLinkTx example then the expected behavior is that Board_PIN_LED2 will blink every 100 ms 10 times, the TX will then wait for 300 ms before transmitting the next packets and if RFEASYLINKRX_ASYNC is defined (as it is by default) then this will cause the rfEasyLinkRx example to timeout and exercise the EasyLink_abort API.
+When an RX has been aborted Board_PIN_LED1 should toggle.
+The rfEasyLinkTx board will then transmit another burst of packets and Board_PIN_LED2 should blink another 10 times and the cycle should repeat.

+If RFEASYLINKRX_ADDR_FILTER is defined (as it is by default) then the RX address filter will be enabled for address 0xaa.
+This will cause the rfEasyLinkRx to only accept packets with a destination address of 0xaa, which the rfEasyLinkTx example transmits.
+When using the rfEasyLinkTx example there will be no difference in behavior when defining/undefining RFEASYLINKRX_ADDR_FILTER as the rfEasyLinkTx example will use a destination address of 0xaa.
+However, if transmitting from another source like SmartRF Studio and not using an address of 0xaa, then defining RFEASYLINKRX_ADDR_FILTER will result in packets not being received.

-A single task, "rfEasyLinkTxFnx", configures the RF driver through the EasyLink API and transmits messages.
+A single task, "rfEasyLinkRxFnx", configures the RF driver through the EasyLink API and receives messages.

 EasyLink API
 -------------------------